Durgadevi071997-DA/SYNTECXHUB_SEO_Website_Traffic_Analysis_Using_Python/README.md

 Observation: Most pages load consistently, while a few pages experience slower loading times.

-Business Insights
-Pages with higher search rankings receive more clicks.

-High bounce rate pages may require better content and user experience improvements.

-Optimizing page response time can improve SEO performance and user satisfaction.

-Internal linking can be strengthened for pages with lower link scores.

-Improving title and meta description quality may increase click-through rates.

-Mobile optimization remains important due to significant mobile traffic.
-## Conclusion

-This project demonstrates how Python can be used for effective SEO and website traffic analysis.
-By cleaning the data, exploring key metrics, and visualizing important trends, valuable insights were obtained to support better business decisions.
-The project highlights practical data analysis skills including data preprocessing, visualization, and interpretation, making it suitable for data analyst portfolios and internship projects.
-## Conclusion

-This project demonstrates how Python can be used for effective SEO and website traffic analysis.
-By cleaning the data, exploring key metrics, and visualizing important trends, valuable insights were obtained to support better business decisions.
-The project highlights practical data analysis skills including data preprocessing, visualization, and interpretation, making it suitable for data analyst portfolios and internship projects.
 ## Conclusion

 This project demonstrates how Python can be used for effective SEO and website traffic analysis.
 By cleaning the data, exploring key metrics, and visualizing important trends, valuable insights were obtained to support better business decisions.
 The project highlights practical data analysis skills including data preprocessing, visualization, and interpretation, making it suitable for data analyst portfolios and internship projects.